iemilov/caafs-platform/README.md

 1. **User Management**:
    - Authentication and jwt token based authorization with Swagger and Node.js againts users stored in Mongo DB         databse
    - admin and user roles for accessing the protected resources
 2. **Create devices/objects/sensors**
 3. **Device Management**: reboot, firmwareUpdate, setNewInterval, uploadLogs, monitor, get metadata, get/create endnpoint, get command progress, execute waiting command.
 All those methods can be understood and executed by the device client application, which can be downloaded here: https://github.com/iemilov/GoIoT-Device-Client
 4. **Set rules** - currently the following rules are implmeneted:
-   - set threshold value for a particular sensor
+   - set threshold value for a particular object/device/sensor relation
    - set range - trigger rule if the sensor value get outside this range
    - track connection status - trigger rule if device get disconnected
-   - store telemetry - choose to store only sensor data based on predifend condition (delta values)
+   - store telemetry - choose to store only sensor data based on predifend conditions (delta values)
 5. **Send email notifications using sendgrid** - https://sendgrid.com/
 6. **Store alarms**
 7. **Download Activity Logs**